URI-Hydrobotics-Team/AUV/control/hub/README.md

 ## Summary
-A summary of the typical operations managed my this program include:<br>
+A summary of the typical operations managed my this program include:
-- Recieving sensor input from driver programs<br>
+- Recieving sensor input from driver programs
-- Broadcasting periodic data such as the AUV's status on an interval<br>
+- Broadcasting periodic data such as the AUV's status on an interval
-- Broadacasting "continous" data such a location and velocity on a more often interval<br>
+- Broadacasting "continous" data such a location and velocity on a more often interval
-- Broadcasting emergancy messages such as if a leak has occured when needed<br>
+- Broadcasting emergancy messages such as if a leak has occured when needed
-- Recieving commands and controller input from the deckbox<br>
+- Recieving commands and controller input from the deckbox
-- Translating controller input into velocity vectors<br>
+- Translating controller input into velocity vectors
-- Receiving input from PID loops<br>
+- Receiving input from PID loops